projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

 #.
 The rKey protection is very critical in this system.
 If  it is
    leaked, an attacker can overwrite the data on RPMB, which violates the "tamper-resistant & anti-replay" capability.
 #.
-Typically, the vRPMB module in DM process of SOS system can filter
+Typically, the vRPMB module in DM process of Service VM system can filter
-   data access, preventing one UOS to perform read/write access to the data from another UOS VM.
-If the vRPMB module in the DM process is compromised, one UOS may also change/overwrite the secure data of other UOS.
+   data access, preventing one User VM to perform read/write access to the data from another User VM.
+If the vRPMB module in the DM process is compromised, one User VM may also change/overwrite the secure data of other User VM.

-Keeping the SOS system as secure as possible is a very important goal in the system security design, please follow the recommendations in :ref:`sos_hardening`.
+Keeping the Service VM system as secure as possible is a very important goal in the system security design, please follow the recommendations in :ref:`sos_hardening`.